cuyu/thunderbolt100k/README.md

 ### Installation

-** Before install this project, please make sure you have install the above prerequisites successfully.*
+Before install this project, please make sure you have installed the above prerequisites successfully.

 1. Pip install the project: